The Contrarian Technical Index (CTI) is a high performance large cap equities timing model. It is unique from

 the trend reversal to begin.
 Instead, a CTI portfolio is comprised of stocks who's reversal was predicted in advance.

-CTI detects changes or Interruptions in a stock's trend by using an index that combines a proprietary mix of price-based trading
+CTI anticipates changes or Interruptions in a stock's trend by using an index that combines a proprietary mix of price-based trading

 systems.
-Each systems' weighting in the index was based on its projected use by investors.
+Each systems' weighting in the index was based in part on its projected use by investors.
+The output = weighted Buys

 The Buy/Sell output of CTI's index of trading systems is used as a proxy for sentiment.
 For example, if systems in the index are